 Since 2015, the University has been designated as a Hispanic-Serving Institution (HSI), with more than 30 percent of current students claiming Hispanic heritage.
 The Center for Latinidad works to build a sense of belonging and community at William Paterson, with the goal of increasing the retention of Latina/o/x students, promote and explore diverse cultural experiences, and serve as an affirming space for resources, advocacy and student success.
 Students are encouraged to use this space throughout the day.
 Structured meetings, workshops, and student services are facilitated in collaboration with the Academic Success Center, CASL, Career Center, faculty across Academic Affairs and affiliated student clubs and organizations.

-To reserve the Center for Latinidad for a meeting or workshop, please contact email@example.com.
+The Center for Latinidad is a reservable space for a meeting or workshop by clubs, faculty, and other departments, please contact email@example.com.

 Latinidad at William Paterson University acknowledges the dynamic diversity of our students whose origins are from Latin America, Central America, South America, and Caribbean islands of any race, any ancestry, and any ethnicity.
 Latinidad (solidarity) is experienced through language, music, art, customs, and traditions.